sergiogama/RAG-for-HR-using-watsonx-langchain-and-pinecone/README.md

 ---

 ## ✨ Acknowledgments
-Special thanks to IBM for organizing this hackathon and promoting the adoption of WatsonX.ai.
+Special thanks to IBM for organizing this hackathon.

 ---

 Good luck with the hackathon, and may your solution stand out! 🚀
 ```

-### Explanation of Changes:
+### Explanation of Changes
-- Added a new section: **Integrating with WatsonX Assistant**.
+1. **Added a detailed section** for integrating with **WatsonX Assistant V2** using Actions and custom extensions.
-- Provided detailed steps on how to import the `openapi.json` file and set up the integration.
+2. **Updated the project structure** to include the necessary files (`watsonx-openapi.json` and `watsonx-actions.json`).
-- Updated the project structure to include the `openapi.json` file.
+3. **Included configuration steps** for authentication and setting up session variables.

-This update should help users seamlessly integrate your RAG solution with WatsonX Assistant using the OpenAPI specification.
-Let me know if you need further adjustments! 😊
+Let me know if you need any further customization or adjustments! 😊